codership/galera/Docs_tommi/python3/source/upgrading.rst

 the following steps on each cluster node:

 .. note:: Transfer all clients connections from the node
-          to be upgraded to the another nodes for the time of migration.
+          to be upgraded to the other nodes for the time of migration.

 1. Shutdown the node